Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-The newly observed $\nu=\frac{1}{2}$ states match the pattern of previously observed half-filled states in BLG \cite{Ki_Observation_2014,Li_Even_2017,Zibrov_Tunable_bilayer_graphene_2017,Huang_Valley_2022, hu_high_2023,Assouline_energy_gap_2024} by developing only at $N=1$.
-To determine whether the \textsuperscript{4}CF pairing obeys a similar pattern, we broaden our study to all eight levels comprising the 0LL.
+We now broaden our study to all eight levels comprising the zero-energy LL.
 In Fig.~2A, we show $R_{xx}$ as a function of $\nu$ and $D$ for the hole-doped (left) and electron-doped (right) sides.
 Dark-blue areas mark $R_{xx} < 10~\Omega$ where the bulk becomes incompressible.
-On the hole (electron) side, the $R_{xx}$ measurement is overshadowed by artifacts for negative (positive) $D$ due to the contact's fabrication scheme; see SM Sec.~1.

-We observed all previously reported half-filled states at $\nu=-\frac{5}{2},-\frac{1}{2},\frac{3}{2},\frac{5}{2},\frac{7}{2}$ along with their daughter states.
-The new half-filled states emerge at $\nu=\frac{1}{2}$ in two pockets with opposite $D$ polarity, accompanied by daughter states at $\nu=\frac{6}{13},\frac{9}{17}$.
-Around all incompressible states at half filling, the Jain states are strongly suppressed.
-At $\nu=-\frac{3}{2}$ and $N=1$, we did not observe evidence of incompressibility, despite the absence of Jain states, often a precursor to pairing.

-Upon tuning the orbital index from $N=1$ to $N=0$, we observed quarter-filled states at $\nu=\frac{3}{4}+ (-4,-2,0,+2)$ and a suppression of the \textsuperscript{4}CF Jain sequences around these fillings.
-The systematic occurrence of these states at every second level suggests a common origin.
-Additionally, we find daughter states at $\nu=\frac{9}{25}+(-4,-2,0)$ but not at $\nu=\frac{9}{25}+2$; see Fig.~2C--F.

-In Fig.~2B, we summarize the observed quarter- and half-filled states along with their daughter states, highlighting their dependence on the orbital and valley isospin indices.
-The newly found half- and quarter-filled states are shown by bold, solid black lines.
-We already labeled the even-denominator states according to their identification via Levin--Halperin daughter states and in-plane $B$ measurements, which we discuss below.
+On the hole (electron) side, the $R_{xx}$ measurement is overshadowed by artifacts for negative (positive) $D$ due to the contact fabrication scheme; see Methods section.
+We observed all previously reported half-filled states at $\nu = -\frac{5}{2}, -\frac{1}{2}, \frac{3}{2}, \frac{5}{2}, \frac{7}{2}$ along with the same daughter states\cite{Huang_Valley_2022}.
+All theoretically predicted daughter states occur at filling factors that coincide with the Jain sequence $\nu_\text{Jain}=\frac{n}{2n+1}$ for relatively large $|n|$.
+However, the gaps of the Jain sequence are expected to decrease as $\Delta\sim \frac{1}{2n+1}$ toward half filling, consistent with observations in $N=0$ LLs.\cite{jain_composite_2007, singh_Topological_2024} We identify anomalously strong states that violate this pattern as daughter states, by comparing the strength of the $R_{xx}$ minima.
+For example, in Fig.~1C, we observe Jain states only up to $n=3$ ($\nu = \frac{3}{7}$) on the particle-like side and down to $n=-4$ ($\nu=\frac{4}{7}$) on the hole-conjugate side.
+This observation strongly suggests that the prominent states at $n=6$ ($\nu = \frac{6}{13}$) and $n=-9$ ($\nu=\frac{9}{17}$) have a fundamentally different character, i.e., they are daughter states.